 |API & asset white labeling|

-Your 14-day trial will begin, and you will enjoy all the features of the Large plan.
+Your 14-day trial will begin, and you will enjoy all the features of the Professional plan.
 After 14 days we will ask you to select your new plan.
-You will have a choice between the free plan and the self-service tier plans — Medium and Large.
+You will have a choice between the free plan and the self-service tier plans — Team and Professional.
 In case you're an agency, charitable organization, or a contributor to an open-source developer project, special plan options may apply.
 Talk to us, we're eager to find out what cool project you're working on.

 Nope!
 Just give us your name, your email and the name of your company – and we're good to go.

 We will ask you to select a plan.
-You have a choice between the free Small plan, and the self-service tier plans (Medium, Large).
+You have a choice between the free Developer plan, and the self-service tier plans (Team, Professional).
 In case you are not making a plan selection, your account will go into a read-only mode.
 You can resume your subscription by choosing a plan that suits your needs best.

 We accept American Express, MasterCard, and Visa.
-Enterprise clients can also pay with a wire transfer.
+Clients on the Premier plan can also pay with a wire transfer.

-The Enterprise plan comes with long-term, legally binding commitments from our side.
+The Premier plan comes with long-term, legally binding commitments from our side.
 All the self-service plans are offered on a month-to-month, cancel-anytime basis.

 You can freely move from one plan to another anytime – as long as your usage limits fit in the new plan in case of a downgrade.
 Talk to us if you need help in adjusting your usage limits.